 We live in south-central Nebraska, right along the iconic Platte River that the state was named for.
 Each spring, our area is inundated with tens of thousands of waterfowl and over a half million Sandhill Cranes.
 Growing up here and now living here again, I always look forward to this annual spectacle.
 I wanted to name our new kennel after this river valley that is so important to so many migrating waterfowl and cranes.
 Prairie-Flusstal translates to Prairie River Valley.

 I think it is important to give back to those organizations who make it possible for me to test and breed my dogs.
 I have been a Verbandsrichter (JGHV Judge) since 2013.
 I served as the DL-GNA Director of Judge Development from 2020-2024, the DL-GNA Breed Warden from 2011-2021, the DL-GNA Director of Testing from 2013-2021, and the DL-GNA Webmaster from 2011-2022.
-I am currently an apprentice Breed Show Judge, a member of the VDD-GNA Strategic Planning Committee, a member of the Armbruster Planning Committee, and a member of the Newsletter Review Committee.
+I have also served on the VDD-GNA Strategic Planning Committee, Armbruster Planning Committee, and Newsletter Review Committee in the past.
+I am currently an apprentice Breed Show Judge.
 To view my full dog-related resume, please click on the button below.